Video Compression Not Enough

 November 14, 2020 at 2:20 pm #44317Btw, so I tried an online service to convert a video from here, I tried to convert to MP4 first (with the default options) and yes, it compresses the video well like YouTube in just about less than a minute.
 And then I tried WEBM (VP9).
 Yes, it’s so very slow at encoding it that it got cancelled.
 I guess MP4 is already good enough.
 Maybe we can use an online service instead if the other options are difficult, I guess.

-- This reply was modified 4 years ago by CharldeonFLS.
+- This reply was modified 4 years, 1 month ago by CharldeonFLS.

 November 15, 2020 at 1:50 am #44331I don’t like online file converters, they are kind of sketchy and in my experience they aren’t faster than just converting them on your own PC.
 Sometimes I use a website called convertio, but that’s only because it has pretty much any format you can think off.
 I’ll convert it with handbrake, and send the results.